 Indeed, the rarity of CLIs and magazine disconnect mechanisms was a fact specifically relied upon by the California Legislature in mandating these features as part of the rostering program.
-California legislators considered that CLIs and magazine disconnects are available on only perhaps 11% and 14% of handguns, respectively.
+California legislators considered that CLIs and magazine disconnects are available on only perhaps 11% and 14% of handguns, respectively, as proposed by the author of the bill mandating these features.
 SUF 14.
-As CLIs and magazine disconnect mechanisms were viewed as beneficial, it was hoped that mandating these features would alter the firearms market.
+Because CLIs and magazine disconnect mechanisms were viewed as beneficial, it was hoped that mandating these features would alter the firearms market.
 SUF 15. "[It] is arguable that a requirement in California would 'drive' the technology of chamber load indicators."
-Exhibit B at 9.
+Exhibit B, California Senate Public Safety Committee Report, at 9.
 "It might also be assumed that a mandate in California would drive technology in the market for magazine disconnect devices."
 Id. at 10.